 Superfoods are a group of natural, nutrient-dense whole foods that truly are nature’s medicine cabinet.
 You won’t find these foods created in a processing plant.
 You probably won’t see them advertised on sexy television commercials either.

 But if you start to include these foods in your diet, it’s likely you’ll experience improved health and wellness, from the inside-out.

-So here they are, 37 superfoods you should start adding to your diet today!
+So here they are, 37 superfoods you should add to your diet.

 SuperFoods to Start Eating Today